alexlehner86/stadt-land-fluss/README.md

 This project is an online version of the popular European game "Stadt-Land-Fluss" (German for: City, Country, River).
 It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and uses the [PubNub framework](https://www.pubnub.com/) for realtime communication.
+You can play a [live version of the game](https://alexlehner86.github.io/stadt-land-fluss/#/) (in German) on GitHub Pages.

 ## Release Notes